Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Why using Matlab ?

 Matlab is my everyday go to tool for scientific computing.
 My job during working hours is to solve engineering problems.
-Hacking video games is just another class of engineering problem embedding archealogy.
+Hacking video games is just another class of engineering problem I tackle when I have insomnia.

-There is a free version of Matlab called GNU Octave that you can try to use to run the toolchain.
-As it is like 99% compatible, it will probably crash and require some minor code ajustements.
-Matlab considers everything as a matrix, even scalars, so it is fast, very fast.
+There is a free version of Matlab called [GNU Octave](https://octave.org/) that you can try to use to run the toolchain.
+As it is like 99% compatible with Matlab, it will probably sometimes crash and require some minor code ajustements.
+Matlab / Octave considers everything as a matrix, even scalars, so it is fast, very fast.
 It has zero dependencies.
 Exactly what I needed here.
 The very shortest path from my problem to the solution.

 ## The steps (or how being ambitious when you have no time)